flagshipcompany/flagship-for-prestashop/README.md

 PrestaShop module that allows you to ship with FlagShip.
 We strongly recommend you to use the latest version of PrestaShop.

 NOTE: FlagShip for Prestashop requires you to increase PHP upload_max_filesize to at least 3M.
 This can be done in your php.ini.
-Based on your server, the location of thsi file may vary.
+Based on your server, the location of this file may vary.
 For apache, the file can be found at /etc/php/apache2/php.ini.
-For nginx, it is at /etc/php/7.1/fpm/php.ini
+For nginx, it is at /etc/php/7.4/fpm/php.ini

 # Requirements

 We recommend using the latest version of PHP.
-The minimum requirement is PHP 7.1
+The minimum requirement is PHP 7.4

-# Compatibility
+# Compatibility and support

-Compatible with PrestaShop 1.7.x
+Compatible with PrestaShop 1.7.x and Prestashop 8.
+In case of any issues, please send an email to developers@flagshipcompany.com

 # Installation